 The Four Stages of Dog Wound Healing

 Before your dog’s wound fully heals, it goes through four different stages.
-Read on to find out more about each phase in the healing process.
+Here's what you need to know about each phase in the healing process.

 Stage 1: Inflammation

-The first dog wound healing stage starts immediately.
-We can call this the “first responders” stage.
-All injuries begin with inflammation, whether it’s a laceration, abrasion, or puncture wound.
-Pet owners may notice symptoms like swelling, redness, heat, and pain.
+The first dog wound healing stage––often called the "first responders" stage––starts immediately after your pet hurts itself.
+All injuries begin with inflammation, whether a laceration, abrasion or puncture wound.
+Pet owners may notice swelling, redness, heat, and pain.

-As the name “first responders” suggests, this stage controls the bleeding and activates the immune system.
-After all, a dog’s body reacts immediately the moment it senses a sign of danger.
+As the name "first responders" suggests, this stage controls the bleeding and activates the immune system.
+After all, a dog's body reacts immediately when it senses a sign of danger.